anquanscan/sec-tools/README.md

 [url-abuse](https://github.com/CIRCL/url-abuse): URL Abuse - A Versatile Software for URL review, analysis and black-list reporting
 [Samsung_Galaxy.S8-FRP.Bypass](https://github.com/wuseman/Samsung_Galaxy.S8-FRP.Bypass): Bypass Factory Reset Protection on any Samsung Galaxy S8 SM-G950* model on Android 7.0 Nougat or later.
 [ibmtss](https://github.com/kgoldman/ibmtss): This is a user space TSS for TPM 2.0.
 It implements the functionality equivalent to (but not API compatible with) the TCG TSS working group's ESAPI, SAPI, and TCTI API's (and perhaps more) but with a hopefully simpler interface.
 [heartbleed-vuln](https://github.com/roflcer/heartbleed-vuln): executes heartbleed attack on vulnerable SSL 1.0.1 version
+[flowmeter](https://github.com/alekzandr/flowmeter): A tool for deriving statistical features from PCAP data